classic-terra/documents/proposals/enable-swap.md

 $$ S_{AB} = 1 - \frac{a + \delta}{ a + \delta + P_A \Delta A} $$

-Notice how the exchange rates $E_AB$ now depend on the unit price of the respective tokens.
+Notice how the exchange rates $E_{AB}$ now depend on the unit price of the respective tokens.